University Services and Special Programs (excerpted from 2014-2015 Graduate Catalog)

 1215 Tower Road, Macomb

-The Career Services Office provides assistance in career development and planning appropriate to an individual’s needs.
-Career Services professionals are available to work with individuals or groups in developing resume and vita construction, cover letters, and on-site mock interviews.
-Each semester, the office hosts a series of workshops for students, covering topics such as resumes, interviewing, and using social networking as a job search technique.
+The Career Development Center provides assistance in career development and planning appropriate to an individual’s needs.
+Career professionals are available to work with individuals on effective short and long term career planning, developing resume and vita construction, cover letters, and on-site mock interviews.
+Each semester, the office hosts a series of workshops for students, covering topics such as career assessment, professionalism, and using social networking as a job search technique.

 An online registration system is available for job and internship searching.
 Students and alumni may register from the convenience of their homes or offices via the Internet.
 This service provides prospective employers with access to the student/alumni academic and workplace accomplishments.